two-torial/webpatcher/README.md

 ## About

-This repo contains web patches to use with various games unsupported by [spice2x](https://spice2x.github.io/).
-We have a [spice2x patcher](https://github.com/two-torial/sp2xpatcher/) for those.
+This repo contains web patches for games incompatible with [spice2x](https://spice2x.github.io/).
+See our [spice2x patcher](https://github.com/two-torial/sp2xpatcher/) for those.
 We'll be keeping the **repo public** and **url alive** for as long as possible, **feel free to [contibute](#Contributing)** for the community through pull requests!

 ## Usage